pv2004/3D-Visualization-of-Aircraft-Orientation/README.md

-# ✈️ 3D Aircraft Orientation Visualization with ESP8266 + MPU6050
+# ✈️ 3D Visualization of Aircraft Orientation  with ESP8266 + MPU6050

 This project visualizes real-time 3D aircraft orientation using an ESP8266 (NodeMCU) and MPU6050 sensor.
-The data is streamed over WiFi and visualized on a web browser using Three.js.

 ## 🚀 Features